dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/redshift-privatelink.md

         - To find the IP addresses for Redshift Serverless instance locate and copy the endpoint (only the URL listed before the port) in the Workgroup configuration section of the AWS console for the instance.
         <Lightbox src="/img/docs/dbt-cloud/redshiftserverless.png" title="Redshift Serverless endpoint"/>

-        - From a command line run the command `nslookup <endpoint>` using the endpoint found in the previous step and use the associated IP(s) for the Target Group
+        - From a command line run the command `nslookup <endpoint>` using the endpoint found in the previous step and use the associated IP(s) for the Target Group.

     - Target Group protocol: **TCP**